Welcoming you amidst COVID-19…

 The indoor common areas of the inn will continue to be cleaned daily and supplemented with multiple mid-day touch-ups, disinfecting wipe downs and the like.
 We’ve added stations throughout our common areas and near the front door where you’ll have access to sanitizing wipes and hand sanitizer.
 We also have gloves and masks available upon request.

 Indoor and outdoor tables will be available for guests to enjoy at their leisure.
 All multi-use items have been removed.
 Masks are required until you are seated a comfortable 6 foot distance from other guests.

 - Coffee and tea service will begin at 7am.
 Coffee stations will be set up indoors and outdoors.
 The coffee and hot water air pots will be continuously cleaned and sanitized.
 Gloves and sanitizing wipes will also be available at the stations.

 - Given the challenges and restrictions presented during this unprecedented time, we will not be serving breakfast at the Puffin Inn.

 - Breakfast will be served next door at Raspberri’s Restaurant.
 You will find breakfast vouchers in your room upon arrival.
 Please present a voucher to your server each morning so that they know you are a Puffin Inn guest, and will not be charged for your breakfast.

 Here are a few extra things we are doing to keep us all safe:

+We are striving for a contact free check-in process.
+We will send you another email a week before your arrival with a specific process outlined.
 As we learn what works and what doesn’t, we will be modifying how we go about this.
 Your feedback is welcome!